-A SQL injection attack targets an application’s database, which can result in consequences that are irreversible, lead to loss of money, and reduce user trust in your company.
 There are far too many application data breaches happening every day, usually when a malicious agent attacks the database.
 SQL injection is one of the most destructive ways an application can be attacked.
 The attack tricks the application into running well-crafted malicious code at the database level.
-A SQL injection attack can cause data to be exposed, corrupted, or even lost permanently.
+An SQL injection attack targets an application’s database, which can result in leaked, lost, or corrupted data and reduce user trust in your company.

-In this tutorial, I will demonstrate how to use automated tests to check vulnerable application entry points for database injection attacks.
+In this tutorial, I will demonstrate how to use automated testing in a continuous integration (CI) pipeline to check vulnerable application entry points for database injection attacks.

 Prerequisites